On the algebraic numbers computable by some generalized Ehrenfest urns: Introduction

-We are also given a set of $n\geq 2$ identical \emph{agents}, which may be at any moment in one of the $q$ possible states.
-A \emph{population protocol} associated to $\phi$ is a dynamical system $(\sigma_t)_{t_\in\mathbb{N}}$ on $\set{e_1,\dots,e_q}^n$ where at each time step two agents are chosen, and their states updated.
-Updating is made according to $\phi$ : if $x,y$ in states $e,f$ are chosen, their both states are turned into $\phi(x,y)$.
+Let us be more precise.
+We are given a finite set $S$ of \emph{states}, a \emph{transition rule} $\phi:S^2\to S$, and $n\geq 2$ identical \emph{agents}, which may be at any moment in one of the $\mathrm{card}(S)$ possible states.
+A \emph{population protocol} associated to $\phi$ is a dynamical system $(\sigma_t)_{t\in\mathbb{N}}$ on $S^n$ where at each time step two agents are chosen, and their states updated.
+Updating is made according to $\phi$: if $x,y$, respectively in states $e,f$, are chosen, then both their state is turned into $\phi(e,f)$.
+Population protocols are usually designed to compute predicates over a set of boolean variables.
+A different but related question is addressed in this article: we use population protocols to compute real numbers instead of predicates.